KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

 Debugging
 **********

 A more verbose version of the framework can be activated by setting a higher debug level.
 This can be done by setting the argument ``-DDebug=True`` during the cmake build.
-This will make both the code generation as well as the exetutable much more verbose.
+This will make the code generation, as well as the exetutable much more verbose.

 Profiling
 **********